 Credit: https://pixabay.com/.

 But the ceasefire deal was rather more a temporary show of goodwill to stave off international pressure and a mere declaration by the Prime Ministers of Thailand and Cambodia, not a durable ceasefire.
-The Joint Declaration is unsurprisingly less likely to durably end conflicts for inherent causes as it lacks legal enforceability of ceasefire terms and robust enforcement mechanisms, along with a lack of a comprehensive approach to addressing the root causes of conflicts.
+The Joint Declaration is unsurprisingly less likely to durably end conflicts for inherent causes as it lacks legal enforceability of ceasefire terms and robust enforcement mechanisms, along with a lack of a comprehensive approach to addressing the underlying causes of conflicts.
 The joint declaration is, moreover, often temporary arrangements and, due to the lack of structural support, tend to be violated especially when there are significant power interests of the parties involved.
 There are no differences with these in the Kuala Lumpur declaration.

 But growing nationalism and its associated national narratives, along with the domestic political grounds where the leaders are incentivized to appear strong on both sides, can not only put further hindrances to reaching a durable ceasefire deal but also may make maintaining a ceasefire difficult.
 But a genuine political will from both parties can help address challenges, resolve historical grievances and maintain a ceasefire once reached.
 Trust-building measures between the parties will also be helpful.